Questions about accessing the NDIS

-In the unlikely event that someone is overlooked, there is still no risk of missing out – there is no “closing date” for eligibility applications [access requests].
+In the unlikely event that someone is overlooked, there is still no risk of missing out – there is no “closing date” for access requests.

 Note: the NDIS eligibility criteria does require people to be aged under 65 years when they make their access request.

 Questions about managing the plan funding

 Will I be responsible for managing my family member’s shared living funding from now on?

 No, if your family member has Supported Independent Living (SIL) as a part of their NDIS package, your nominated accommodation provider will be paid directly.

 Can I self-manage my Supported Independent Living (SIL) funding package?

 No, currently participants cannot self-manage their SIL funding for shared living.
 Other aspects of the participant’s plan such as therapy, transport or consumables may be self-managed.